Single-Leg Revenue Management with Advice: Model

-{\newsanti Before proceeding further with the model, we discuss its applicability to internet advertising markets, the multi-secretary problem, and the airline industry.
+Before proceeding further with the model, we discuss its applicability to internet advertising markets, the online knapsack problem, the multi-secretary problem, and the airline industry.
 In the display ad problem, which has received considerable attention due to its prominence in internet advertising, advertisers enter into contracts with websites to display a certain number of ads~\citep{feldman2010online}.
-Here the capacity $n$ is the number of impressions guaranteed by the contract and when an visitor arrives the website needs to decide whether to display an ad to the visitor, which counts against the advertiser's contract and consumes one unit of this resource.
+Here the capacity $n$ is the number of impressions guaranteed by the contract and when a visitor arrives the website needs to decide whether to display an ad to the visitor, which counts against the advertiser's contract and consumes one unit of this resource.
 The rewards are the appropriately discretized click-through-rate (CTR) estimates for showing an ad to the visitor.
-The goal of the website is to maximize the total CTR while satisfying the contractual obligations.} The multi-secretary problem \citep{kleinberg2005multiple} captures the setting in which a company wishes to hire $n$ secretaries, each of whom takes up one position and generates varying amounts of productivity (reward).
-It is assumed that the secretary is interviewed and the associated reward is revealed to the company before making the accept/reject decision.
-Our model captures the adversarial-version of the multi-secretary problem where no assumption is made about the rewards other than membership in some known set $F$.
+The goal of the website is to maximize the total CTR while satisfying the contractual obligations.\footnote{\revisionenv Even though reservation contracts have requirements, in practice they are treated as packing problems~(see, e.g., \citealt{mehta2013online}).
+A common approach is for publishers to penalize shortfalls by adding penalties to the objectives, which can be incorporated to our model by adjusting fares down.}